NullRebel/nginx_lancache/README.md

 # Nginx LanCache

-On premises caching or micro-CDN solution for Microsoft, Google, APT Repos. and Adobe products.
+On premises caching for multiple bandwidth-heavy services.

 ## Overview

 The Nginx Lancache is an on premise caching solution initially designed for schools, but its application can be used anywhere.

-## Fork

-This fork is currently running in an educational environment and will receive updates that may reflect that.

-## Supported Zones

-Microsoft Zones:

-       download.windowsupdate.com

-       *.download.windowsupdate.com

-       tlu.dl.delivery.mp.microsoft.com

-       *.tlu.dl.delivery.mp.microsoft.com

-       officecdn.microsoft.com

-       officecdn.microsoft.com.edgesuite.net

-Google Chrome/ChromeOS Zones:

-       dl.google.com

-       *.gvt1.com

-APT [Ubuntu] (Probably supports almost all APT repos, but I only am running Ubuntu so I can not verify.
-It should be fairly easy to add all of Debian's repos, for example, because they use the same /pool/ structure that Ubuntu is using in their repos)

-      archive.ubuntu.com

-       *.archive.ubuntu.com
-Adobe Zones:

-       ardownload.adobe.com

-       ccmdl.adobe.com

-       agsupdate.adobe.com

 * All zone's need a base '@' A record and a wildcard * record pointing to your on premises cache.

-## Implementation Method (Local DNS Option)
+## Implementation using Local DNS

 This method is for sites with a pre-existing onsite DNS server.

-1. Create a linux VM (CentOS was used for this variation) with 2GB ram and 100GB disk space, and install Nginx.
+1. Create a linux VM and install nginx as well as the nginx stream module
-2. Implement the nginx.conf configuration and change the two resolver locations to an upstream DNS server that you WILL NOT use for the local DNS interception - eg. 8.8.8.8 / 8.8.4.4.
+2. Install the nginx.conf and the services directory into /etc/nginx/
-3. On your local DNS server, install the zones listed in the "Intercepted Zones" section above with both base and wildcard A records pointing to the IP address you gave your linux VM.
+3. On your local DNS server, install the zones listed in the Supported Zones section and point them towards your cache server

 ## Design

-The caches are designed for direct connectivity (no proxy) or transparent proxy.

-Technically you can point any host to the onsite cache, however the more selective the better.

-It only caches HTTP content - SSL is passed through as an SNI proxy only, however the config file has options to rate limit this traffic.

-The cache ignores X-Accel-Expires, Expires, Cache-Control, Set-Cookie, and Vary headers.
-It also ignores query strings as part of the cache key.

-The cache also downloads large files at one 16MB slice at a time.
-Cache locking prevents the client from pulling the file at the same time as a cache filling operation, thus reducing bandwidth utilisation.
-In theory, this should mean that only one instance of any file is ever downloaded.

-Some configuration within the nginx.conf file restricts caching based on a HEAD request.
-Some updates (for whatever reason) do a HEAD request, then fail to download the actual file.
-This sometimes causes nginx to download the file into the cache when it is not needed.
+Cache only caches HTTP content, and specifically only content that is explicitly set to cached.
+HTTPS content is passed through automatically using SNI.
+It is important to note that you can technically send any traffic through the proxy but that will obviously cause some performance issues.

+For example, you could send *.adobe.com through the server, but it would only cache ardownload.adobe.com, ccmdl.adobe.com, and agsupdate.adobe.com and pass through the HTTPS and HTTP traffic for www.adobe.com without performing any caching.

+You really should try to be as specific as possible.

+## Supported Zones

+### Microsoft:
+- download.windowsupdate.com
+- *.download.windowsupdate.com
+- tlu.dl.delivery.mp.microsoft.com
+- *.tlu.dl.delivery.mp.microsoft.com
+- officecdn.microsoft.com
+- officecdn.microsoft.com.edgesuite.net

+### Google Chrome/ChromeOS Zones:
+- dl.google.com
+- *.gvt1.com

+### APT [Ubuntu]
+- archive.ubuntu.com
+- *.archive.ubuntu.com

+### Adobe Zones:
+- ardownload.adobe.com
+- ccmdl.adobe.com
+- agsupdate.adobe.com